ikoyski/webtools-ip-location/README.md

 curl http://localhost:8080/actuator/health
 ```

-The endpoint should display the following -
+The endpoint should display the following.

 ```
 {